garykac/shinjuku/README.md

 ## Background

-If you've ever been to Tokyo, you've probably noticed (at least) two things about the rail transit:

-* There is no single company (or government entity) that owns the rail lines
-* Many lines have names that match the large department stores they connect to (e.g., Keio, Odakyu, Tokyu)

-This is because many train operators in Tokyo are actually conglomerates that own large department stores and the train lines that make it easier for customers to get to their stores.
+Shinjuku is the busiest passenger rail line in the world.
+Of the top 100 busiest stations, the vast majority are in Japan and of those, the vast majority are in Tokyo.
+Unlike most passenger rail systems, Tokyo has dozens of companies running competing rail lines rather than having a single entity that manages rail for the entire city.
+Many of these companies are large conglomerates that own not only the rail, but the major department stores at the rail stations.

-In this game, you are playing the part of those conglomerates.
+In **Shinjuku**, you are playing the part of those conglomerates to build rail and stores so that you can satisfy customers.

 ## Components